Astropilot/ValheimTooler/README.md

   * Ghost Mode, the monsters cannot see you
   * No placement cost
   * Explore all your minimap (Irreversible on the world on which it is activated!)
+  * Reset your minimap
   * Teleport to another player (works only if the player is visible on the minimap)
   * Instantly heals a player
   * Instantly heals all players
   * Activate a Guardian Power for you
   * Activate a Guardian Power for all players
   * Raise/Decrease a skill to any level
+  * Tame all nearby creatures
+  * Unlimited weight for inventory
 * **Entities & Items**
   * Spawn any entity
   * Delete all drops on the ground